 Surgery will generally take place in a hospital or surgery center and can take several hours.
 You will require a two-week rest period after surgery for recovery.
 We recommend taking time away from school and/or work to focus on proper healing.
 After you are fully healed, your orthodontist will then straighten your teeth using braces to give you the smile of your dreams.

-Orthognathic surgery is considered a major medical surgery, so there are risks involved.
+Orthognathic surgery is considered major medical surgery, so there are risks involved.
 However, it is a common procedure that is performed regularly by skilled surgeons.
 Your surgeon and orthodontist will work together as a team and will be available to answer any questions or address any concerns you may have.

 While it is an involved procedure that requires a commitment to healing after surgery, most patients are more than willing to go through the procedure for the reward of a healthy, straight, beautiful smile and bite at the end.
+Contact our Peabody orthodontics at Pavlo Orthodontics for more information.